-CCNY operates two Pension Schemes for police officers.
-These are unfunded schemes, meaning that there are no investment assets built up to meet the pension liabilities and cash has to be generated to meet actual pension payments as they eventually fall due.
+CCNY operates three Pension Schemes for police officers.
+These are unfunded defined benefit schemes, meaning that there are no investment assets built up to meet the pension liabilities and cash has to be generated to meet actual pension payments as they eventually fall due.
 The second scheme was introduced in April 2006, with the intention that joint contributions of employers and employees would finance the full costs of pension liabilities.
-All police officers recruited from April 2006 onwards will become members of the new scheme and the previous scheme has been closed to new members.
+All police officers recruited from April 2006 to April 2015 become members of the 2006 scheme and the previous scheme has been closed to new members.
+The third scheme came into effect for officers recruited on or after April 2015.
+In addition a number of officers were transferred from the previous schemes on that date.